 Review Your Current Menu Strategy.
 Identify the objectives and strategies you have now relative to your food and beverage offerings.
 These may be documented or you may need to document them.
 What you have now is your starting point.

 TURF Analysis.
-This process combines consumer insights with a mathematical procedure for optimizing the menu.
-Through TURF, brands can determine the optimal assortment and shortest list of menu items needed to satisfy the vast majority of customers.
+This process employs a mathematical procedure for optimizing the menu.
+Through TURF, brands can determine the shortest list of menu items needed to satisfy the vast majority of customers.